-The nature of information collected and maintained generally comprises your name, address, contact details –including telephone, fax and email – and details of your history of Windmill tickets purchased.
+The nature of information collected and maintained generally comprises your name, address, contact details – including telephone and email – and details of your history of tickets purchased.

 For situations where Windmill collects personal information from individuals who are “non customers”, we only use the personal information for the main business purpose that it was collected.
 For example, we may have the contact details of an individual who is our ”point of contact” within an organisation with which we do business.

 We contract out some of our functions and activities to a third party and in some cases this means disclosing your details to them.
-For example, we may provide names and addresses to a mailing house to mail our information to you.
+For example, we may provide names and addresses to a mailing house to mail our information to you, or conduct market research in order to gather valuable information and feedback from you, our audiences.
 In these situations, we seek assurances from the relevant third parties that they will not use personal information about you except for the specific purpose for which we supply it.

 There may be certain exceptional circumstances that will warrant not obtaining your consent such as circumstances where: Windmill needs to use or disclose personal information where it believes the use or disclosure is necessary to protect any person and/or any Windmill rights or property; or if the use or disclosure of personal information is authorised or required by law (such as if Windmill is required to disclose personal information to a court in response to a subpoena).